janhavi-borde/text-to-audio/README.md

 # text-to-audio
-whatever you write it will covert into audio file in python
+whatever you write it will convert into audio file in python